UCSC-REAL/HOC/README.md

 ```

 ## Real-world human-annotated CIFAR-10
 We collected them from Amazon Mechanical Turk (MTurk) and students at UC Santa Cruz in February 2020.
 We only collected one annotation for each image at the cost of ¢10 per image.
-The label file is availiable at ./data/noise_label_human.pt.
+The label file is available at ./data/noise_label_human.pt.

 ## Minimal implementation of HOC